 - 70 mm (with a lifting height of 135 mm)

 Compared to the nature of solid timber, glue laminated timber is much more resistant (does not expand or shrink) and it has better visual appearance (thicker log, higher quality timber which does not split).
 However, the manufacturing process of glue-laminated log houses is more complex, the material loss is larger and thus the house is more expensive.
 As the walls are thicker, it is possible to build houses with longer spans and a more open layout.
+The maximum length of our glulam logs is up to 18,0 meters.
+The lifting height of these logs is 192 mm.

 One can choose between six wall thicknesses: